Tutorial on Hadoop basics

 • HBase (pre-alpha) - It is online data access

-Hadoop is in use at most organizations such as Yahoo, Amazon, Facebook, Netflix etc. which handle big data.
+Hadoop is used at most of the organizations such as Yahoo, Amazon, Facebook, Netflix etc. which handle big data.
 Three main applications of Hadoop are Searches (group related documents), Advertisement and Security (search for uncommon patterns).

 Requirements of Hadoop